We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

-Moving forward, as you consider your counseling sessions, please know that each counseling relationship is like a fingerprint.
-It’s totally unique.
+Please know that each counseling relationship is unique–it’s like a fingerprint.

-That said, here’s what you can expect in your early counseling sessions.
-We share this information with you because we know that understanding what to expect will help you feel more comfortable at your first session.
+That being said, here is basically what you can expect in your early counseling sessions.
+Maybe this will help you feel a bit more comfortable at your first session.

-It’s completely normal to feel a bit nervous at your first appointment, but those feelings will fade quickly as you begin to talk.
+It’s normal to feel a bit nervous at your first appointment, but those feelings will likely fade quickly as you begin to talk.

 The Initial Consultation initiates the collaborative relationship we will have in the days ahead.